ivan1993spb/snake-server/README.md

 ## Game Web-Socket messages description

-Request `ws://localhost:8080/ws/games/0` connects to game Web-Socket JSON stream by game identificator.
+Request `ws://localhost:8080/ws/games/0` connects to game Web-Socket JSON stream by a game identificator.

-On connection establishing handler:
+When connection has established, handler:

-* Initializes game session
+* Initializes a game session
-* Returns playground size
+* Returns a playground size
 * Returns all objects on playground
-* Creates snake
+* Creates a snake
-* Returns snake uuid
+* Returns the snake uuid
 * Pushes game events and objects to web-socket stream

 There are input and output web-socket messages.

 ### Game primitives

-Primitives that used to explain game objects:
+Primitives are used to explain game objects:

 * Direction: `"north"`, `"west"`, `"south"`, `"east"`
 * Dot: `[x, y]`